The Importance of Accurate Torque Measurements

 Why Calibrating Torque Wrenches Matters

-Torque wrenches apply a specific amount of force to fasteners, ensuring they are tightened to manufacturer specifications.
+Torque wrenches apply a specific amount of force to fasteners.
+This ensures they are tightened to manufacturer specifications.
 Over time, mechanical wear, temperature changes, and rough handling can cause torque wrenches to lose accuracy.
 Without calibration, you risk:

 Safety issues: Critical components may fail if bolts are not tightened correctly.